AndreyWeber/SuperSimpleStockMarket/README.md

 3. IDE: Visual Studio Code v1.77.1
 4. Code documented with XML for C# documentation comments
 ### Solution Structure
 - __SuperSimpleStockMarket__ - a library containing the implementation of all requirements listed above.
-This library is ready to be used as a part of a core object model or registered in a DI container as part of a RESTful Web API.
+This library is designed to be used as part of a core object model or registered in a DI container as a component of a RESTful Web API.
+All data models are implemented as plain data classes, ready for JSON serialization, and are decoupled from services that encapsulate model behavior and data processing.
+This ensures flexibility and maintainability.
 - __SuperSimpleStockMarket.Api__ - sample Web API demostrating __SuperSimpleStockMarket__ usage.
 - __SuperSimpleStockMarket.Tests__ - unit tests demonstrating that the __SuperSimpleStockMarket__ library meets the requirements.
 ### How To Run SuperSimpleStockMarket.Api
-Open Visual Studio Code and run API:
+Open Visual Studio Code and choose one of the following options to run the API in debug mode:
    - Press F5
    - From the top menu: _Run_ -> _Start Debugging_
    - From the side menu: press _Run and Debug_ button -> select _.NET Core Launch (Web API)_ from a drop-down list on top -> press Play button
 #### Web API
 - URL: http://localhost:5177
 - API documentation will be accessible via SwaggerUI on http://localhost:5177/api/docs/index.html.
 SwaggerUI can be used to test API methods